Staff profile - Cong Pham

 C. Papers Under Review

-1. PHAM, Cong S. and Mehmet ULUBASOGLU.
+1. Pham, Cong S. and Mehmet Ulubasoglu.
 "The Role of Endowments, Technology and Size in International Trade: New Evidence from Product-Level Data".
-Invited for a Revise and Resubmit by the Southern Economic Journal.
+Invited for a Revise and Resubmit by the Journal of International Trade and Economic Development.

-3. Hoang, Xuan-Trung., Cong S. PHAM and Mehmet ULUBASOGLU.
+4. Hoang, Xuan-Trung., Cong S. PHAM and Mehmet ULUBASOGLU.
 "Growth, Inequality and Poverty in Vietnam: How Did the Reforms Help the Poop?
-2002-2008".Under review at the Economics of Transition.
+2002-2008".Under review before being submitted to an economic journal.